jofilacode/Naive-Bayes/README.md

 Jofila comment is classified as Negative
 Adams Comment is classified as neutral

+The Sentiments_Api file contains code used in fetching data for implementation purpose.
+The Table is design using column (id,sentiments_word,status).

 check it out and comments down if you find any portion of the code difficult to implement. am willing to help out or maybe write a similar class to solve a related problem.